ArturoMezaCanales/FlutterApp_PCB_BLE_Tracker/flutter_gps/README.md

 ### Connection Issues
 - ESP32 will automatically go to LOST mode (red LED) if connection fails
 - The app will attempt to reconnect automatically
+- Location sharing will stop automatically when disconnected
 - Use the Disconnect button and try reconnecting

 ### No Data Received
 - Check that the ESP32 is in NORMAL mode (purple LED)
 - Verify the ESP32 code is sending notifications
-- Check the characteristic UUID matches exactly
+- Check the characteristic UUIDs match exactly

+### Location Data Not Updating ESP32
+- Ensure location permissions are granted to the app
+- Check that "Sending location every 2s" indicator is visible
+- Verify the ESP32 receive characteristic is properly configured
+- Check ESP32 serial output for received data logs

 ### Permission Denied
 - Go to Android Settings > Apps > [Your App] > Permissions